-• Wearing course application is budgeted on an annual basis based on good historic records, and regular gravel loss surveys taken from 24 sites across the network.
+- Wearing course application is budgeted on an annual basis based on good historic records, and regular gravel loss surveys taken from 24 sites across the network.
 We are finding this treatment spread at 100mm is achieving the best whole of life cost given historic maintenance spreads weren't achieving the life required laid at 40mm.
 Unsealed roads are prioritised yearly from Priority 1-3.
 Priority 1 condition is very poor and needs a full stabilisation treatment to be able to continue to function as a road safely trafficable at 70km/h.
 Priority 3 is in poor condition showing corrugations and bony patches and evidence of topsoil showing through.
-Programmes over recent years have been very reactive and it has been identified that further funding will enable completion of P1 and intervention on P2 roads and begin a gravel replacement programme to counter gravel loss/migration.

-• Bridges - Council's Bridge Replacement Strategy lists the bridges which are to be replaced over the next 10 years.
-Seven bridges will realise their end of remaining useful life in this period, however, only five have been identified for replacement, with the remaining two, potentially to be handed over to the adjacent landowner or replaced with a box culvert.
-These have been included under the Low Cost Low Risk projects programme as detailed in "Section 8 - Lifecycle Management".
+Programmes over recent years have been very reactive and it has been identified that further funding will enable completion of P1 and intervention on P2 roads and begin a gravel replacement programme to counter gravel loss/migration. - Bridges Council's Bridge Replacement Strategy lists the bridges which are to be replaced over the next 10 years.
+Four bridges will realise their end of remaining useful life in this period, however, only three have been identified for replacement.
+These have been included under the Low Cost Low Risk projects programme as detailed in "Section 8 Lifecycle Management".
 Whilst these were previously funded from Bridge Renewals, NZTA have advised that these small structures are to be first call on our Minor Improvement allocation.
+The fourth bridge, Goodmans Bridge, at the end of Nixons Road will not be replaced when it reaches the end of its useful life in 2020.
+Council proposes that whilst Goodmans Bridge will not be replaced, the bridge will remain in place to provide emergency access.